lmachadopolettivalle/msc-thesis/simulations/README.md

 Prerequisites:
 - Completed PINOCCHIO run (purely because it needs the cosmology used, which is read in from the PINOCCHIO output file)

+Reminders:
+- Modify `sbatch_sample_only_script.sh` for appropriate run time, memory requested, and job name
+- Modify `sample_from_lumfct_masked.py` for appropriate:
+	- Total pixarea / Input mask file
+	- PINOCCHIO Particle Count
+	- PINOCCHIO Slurm output file
+	- Directory containing PINOCCHIO outputs, where we store the results of this sampling

 ## Steps 4 + 5: Construct 2D histogram for SHAM + Perform SHAM assignment